Find the Best Mortgage Rates in Alberta

 About the Alberta Housing Market

-The BoC’s rate increases may have put a damper on the mortgage market in Alberta, but we expect this to be short-lived.
-Canada expects more than 2 million immigrants between 2022 and 2023, with most choosing to call Alberta home.
-Alberta also experienced an increased interprovincial net positive transfer rate.
-Over the shorter term – a combination of labour shortages, wage increases and demand due to population growth will intensify housing affordability as the federal government seeks to tame inflation.
+The BoC’s rate increases may have temporarily slowed the housing market in Alberta, but we expect this to be short-lived, as it is reaching a turning point in its fight against inflation.
+Canada welcomed more than 2 million immigrants between 2022 and 2023, with some choosing to call Alberta home.
+Over the shorter term – a combination of labour shortages, wage increases and demand due to population growth should intensify pressure on housing while the federal government seeks to tame inflation.

 Alberta Mortgage Strategy

 Fixed rates are usually priced at 1 to 1.5% more than the bond yield.
 Long and short-term bond yields are not showing signs of relenting soon.
 Big banks have been pricing in risks as shorter-term rates rise due to their recent popularity.
 We expect the shorter-term rates to stay above expectations and borrowers to shift towards shorter-term fixed rates to curb risk if a purchase or renewal is on the horizon.